 and then through the pasta cutter.

 There you have it!
 Natural, healthy noodles in a flash.
+Chicken soup is good for the soul and this homemade chicken noodle soup from scratch is even better.

 Chicken Noodle Soup from Scratch